sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

         That is due to we destructure and construct one *new* object which can be [checked by `===` in JS](https://stackoverflow.com/questions/21457644/how-to-know-that-two-javascript-variable-point-to-the-same-memory-address#comment32380463_21457644).
       - own or inherited
         As the former says, here we *doesn't inherit* but just "destructure" the input `spec`.
+        Confusion may be for the programmer who can't differentiate among subclasses appropriately.
+        - ~~Also see https://r.je/you-do-not-need-inheritance-oop in https://stackoverflow.com/a/16872315/21294350 where ~~
       - retroactive heredity
         Again we have *no "inheritance"* at all (because only use that `spec` as one constructor *instead of reference*).
       - performance inhibiting